 Las Vegas Schools with Auto Mechanic Programs

 There is just one school in the Las Vegas area that offers auto mechanic programs.
-This article discusses that school, which is about 15 minutes from downtown.
+This article discusses that school, which is located in downtown.
 Also provided at the end of the article is a table highlighting valuable school information.

-- The College of Southern Nevada, located 6.6 miles from downtown Las Vegas, offers three certificates of achievement in automotive technology, each with a different area of emphasis (diagnostic specialist, heavy-line specialist or auto maintenance & light repair).
+- The College of Southern Nevada, located in downtown Las Vegas, offers three certificates of achievement in automotive technology, each with a different area of emphasis (diagnostic specialist, heavy-line specialist or auto maintenance & light repair).
 The school also offers an associate degree in automotive technology.

 Find schools that offer these popular programs